Shevanio/Network-Utility-Scripts/README.md

 - **Network Scan**: Identifies all active hosts in the current network.
 - **Port Scan**: Lists active ports for each detected host.

-### 2. portScan.sh
+### 2. /red/portScan.sh

-`portScan.sh` focuses on a single target IP, showing you the open ports on that IP.
+`portScan.sh` Focuses on a single target IP, showing you the open ports on that IP.
 This is especially useful for detailed port analysis of specific devices.

 #### Usage